aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-html-xhtml-mhtml-formats/custom-styles-used-for-proper-aspose-words-html-aspose-words-roundtrip/_index.md

 title: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip – Aspose.Words for .NET
 articleTitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
 linktitle: Custom Styles used for proper Aspose.Words-HTML-Aspose.Words Roundtrip
-description: "Aspose.Words for .NET allows you to work with custom styles for roundtrip when saving to HTML-based format."
+description: "Work with custom styles for roundtrip when saving to HTML-based format."
 type: docs
 weight: 130
 url: /net/custom-styles-used-for-proper-aspose-words-html-aspose-words-roundtrip/